dmarkrollins/kwote/README.md

 ## Outstanding Items [WIP]

+- Add categories and projects
 - Links from Authors, Projects Categories nav to and filter Kwotes list
 - All Delete functionality
-- Kwote, Project, Category edit
-- Publication tests

 ## Credits